(Yes, You Can “Fall Away” From The Faith!)

 PERSEVERANCE (AND OBEDIENCE) IN THE OLD TESTAMENT

-The need for perseverance is also demonstrated in the Old Testament.
+The need for perseverance (and obedience) is also clearly demonstrated throughout the Old Testament.
 As an example, we have the Jews whom God led out of bondage in Egypt towards the Promised Land.
 Many of the Jews fell away because they didn’t persevere in faith.
 They grumbled, wanted the things of the world again, looked back towards Egypt and idolatry, and fell back into disbelief and sin.
 These verses are helpful on this matter (with my comments added in brackets to assist with understanding only):